Guidelines and Tips for Submitting Entries

 Five Top Tips to Win a SOPA Award

 1. Be selective.
 There are a lot of categories.
-Look at last year’s winning entries and pick the category where you think your story will have the best chance of winning.
+Look at previous years winning entries (2022, 2021, 2020) and pick the category where you think your story will have the best chance of winning.
 Is it better suited to, say, Environment or Investigative Reporting?
 Women’s Issues or Explanatory Reporting?

 2. Go for impact.
 Aim for stories that packed a punch: Did the story expose misconduct?
 Spark a national conversation?
 Draw international attention to an issue?
 One strong story may have a better chance than submitting a package that includes weaker ones.